gbrault/jupytersketcher/jupysketch-doc/docs/reference.md

 - [Arc_wText](#arc_wtext): defines an arc with text positionned left (moving clock-wise) of arc half-way
 - [Arrow1](#arrow1): defines a line with arrow(s) given starting and ending point and arrow termination(s) ->, \<->, \<-
 - [Force](#force): defines an Indication of a force by an arrow and a text (symbol)
+- [Wall](#wall): defines an hached box given starting, ending point and thickness, filled with a pattern
 - [](#)

 ## Line